-...as long as you actually take it out of the cupboard and use it.
-A food processor is about as close as it gets to the Holy Grail of kitchen appliances (the Holy Grail being the pricey Thermomix, of course).
-With a food processor you can do just about anything - slice, dice, chop, shred, grate, zest, mash, puree, mix, knead, grind and emulsify.
-Add a blender and you can chop nuts and spices, and crush ice.
+With a food processor you can do just about anything related to food preparation.
+They slice, dice, chop, shred, grate, zest, mash, puree, mix, knead, grind and emulsify.
+Add a blender and you can chop nuts and spices, crush ice and blend cooled soups.

 Food processor, or blender, or both?

-A stand alone food processor is a good choice if you have limited bench space or you already have a blender.
-Otherwise you might want to consider a combination food processor and blender, but they are a bit bulkier and can be hard to store.
+A stand-alone food processor is a good choice if you have limited bench space or you already have a blender.
+Otherwise you might want to consider a combination food processor and blender, but they can be bulkier and hard to store.

 There's no denying that a food processor is a noisy appliance.
 If you're looking for one that's quiet it's unlikely you'll find one you're completely happy with.
 We've taken noise measurements of the models we've tested and found that they range from 68dB to 90dB.
 For comparison, a typical conversation is carried out at roughly 60dB, while city traffic is measured at around 80dB.
 The quietest models we tested will still require you to raise your voice if you're having a conversation.
 Listening to the loudest models would be like hearing a motorcycle only eight metres away.